 Ischaemic ulcers: necrotising sialometaplasia

-This is an uncommon disorder that gives rise to large areas of deep ulcers on one side of the hard ± soft palate.
+This is an uncommon disorder that gives rise to large areas of deep ulcers on one side of the hard and sometimes the soft palate.
 This condition is probably associated with an ischaemic event and is associated with factors such as smoking, alcohol use, denture wearing, recent surgery and systemic disease.
 It can also be a feature of bulimia nervosa.
-It has been suggested that the local traumas cause ischaemia with resultant tissue necrosis.
 The clinical and histopathological features may mimic those of SCC.

 Systemic causes of oral ulceration